-Under Policy 505:7c (revised 2016) within the resolution section the following is provided for the possible sanctions imposed following an investigation into an alleged sexual assault or other sex offense.
+Under Title IX Policy, the following is provided for the possible sanctions imposed following a hearing on an alleged sexual assault or other sex offense.

-- Warning: A formal statement that the behavior was unacceptable and a warning that further infractions of any College policy, procedure or directive will result in more severe sanctions/responsive actions. - O Probation: A written reprimand for violation of the Code of Student Conduct, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any College policy, procedure or directive within a specified period of time.
-Terms of the probation will be specified and may include denial of specified social privileges, exclusion from co-curricular activities, non-contact orders and/or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time not to exceed two years, and/or until specific criteria are met.
+- Warning: A formal statement that the conduct was unacceptable and a warning that further infractions of any College policy, procedure, or directive will result in more severe sanctions/responsive actions. - Required Counseling: A mandate to meet with and engage in external counseling to better comprehend the misconduct and its effects. - Probation: A written reprimand for violation of the Code of Student Conduct, providing for more severe disciplinary sanctions if the student or organization is found violating any College policy, procedure, or directive within a specified period of time.
+Terms of the probation will be specified and may include denial of specified social privileges, exclusion from co-curricular activities, non-contact orders, and/or other measures deemed appropriate. - Eviction from Campus Housing: A mandate that the student is required to move out of the residence halls within a specified period of time (the "Effective Date").
+Terms of the eviction will be articulated and include a no trespass notification stating that upon the Effective Date, the student is prohibited from returning to the residence halls and their surrounding areas. - Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
 Students who return from suspension are automatically placed on probation through the remainder of their tenure at College.
-This sanction may be noted as a Conduct Suspension on the student's official transcript, at the discretion of the Title IX Coordinator. - Expulsion: Permanent termination of student status, revocation of rights to be on campus for any reason or attend College-sponsored events.
-This sanction will be noted as a Conduct Expulsion on the student's official transcript. - O Withholding Diploma: The College may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has an allegation pending, or as a sanction if the student is found responsible for an alleged violation. - Revocation of Degree: The College reserves the right to revoke a degree awarded from the College for fraud, misrepresentation or other violation of College policies, procedures or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - Organizational Sanctions: Deactivation, de-recognition, loss of all privileges (including College registration), for a specified period of time. - Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.
+This sanction may be noted as a Conduct Suspension on the student's official transcript at the discretion of the Title IX Coordinator. - Expulsion: Permanent termination of student status, revocation of rights to be on campus for any reason or attend College-sponsored events.
+This sanction will be noted as a Conduct Expulsion on the student's official transcript. - Withholding Diploma: The College may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has an allegation pending or as a sanction if the student is found responsible for an alleged violation. - Revocation of Degree: The College reserves the right to revoke a degree awarded from the College for fraud, misrepresentation, or other violation of College policies, procedures, or directives in obtaining the degree or for other serious violations committed by a student before graduation. - Organizational Sanctions: Deactivation, loss of recognition, or loss of some or all privileges (including College registration) for a specified period. - Other Actions: In addition to or in place of the above sanctions, the College may assign any other sanctions as deemed appropriate.

-OBTAINING AN ORDER OF PROTECTION OR INJUNCTION AGAINST HARASSMENT.
+OBTAINING AN ORDER OF PROTECTION OR INJUNCTION AGAINST HARASSMENT

-In order to obtain an order of protection, the victim and defendant relationship must be one that qualifies under the state domestic violence statute.
-If the victim and defendant's relationship does not qualify under the state domestic violence statute, the victim may apply for an injunction against harassment.
+To obtain an order of protection, the victim and defendant relationship must be one that qualifies under the state domestic violence statute.
+If the victim and defendant's relationship is not eligible under the state domestic violence statute, the victim may apply for an injunction against harassment.

-In order to apply for either an order of protection or injunction against harassment, the victim can go to either the Pinal County Superior Court or any of the 8 Justice of the Peace Courts in the county.
-The Pinal County Superior Court is located at 971 Jason Lopez Cir, #500, Florence AZ, 85132.
-For the locations of the Justice of the Peace courts, please visit http://pinalcountyaz.gov/Judicial/Justice/Pages/Locations.aspx.
+To apply for an order of protection or injunction against harassment, the victim can go to either the Pinal County Superior Court or any of the 8 Justice of the Peace Courts in the county.
+The Pinal County Superior Court is located at 971 Jason Lopez Cir, #500, Florence, AZ, 85132.
+For the locations of the Justice of the Peace courts, please visit http://pinalcountyaz.gov/Judicial/Justice/Pages/Locations.gspx.